UffizziCloud/docs/docs/references/cli/preview.md

 ### Uffizzi wide flags

-The flage `--project` is available to all commands.
+The flag `--project` is available to all commands.
 Run `$ uffizzi help` for details.

 ### Examples